DaulPavid/ofdm.github.io/about.md

 I have experience with various frameworks used in the development of communication systems, such as GNU Radio, liquid-dsp, and custom development.
 In addition, I'm proficient with Verilog and I've had experience with FPGA design.
-I also have experience with platforms such as the Ettus USRP and other software-defined radios.
+I have familiarity with platforms such as the Ettus USRP and other software-defined radios.

 My professional (and hobby) interests include software development and digital signal processing.